tytydraco/yessleep/out/I_Found_a_Ship_in_an_Abandoned_Cold_War_Facility_Something_Still_Lives_Inside_It_Finale.md

 One line, buried in a relocation memo:

->“*Remaining subjects: SIREN-NET, RED-ALGAE, and COSMIC-LEECH – transferred to Facility-ESC-01 prior to evacuation*."
+>“*Remaining subjects: SIREN-NET, RED-ALGAE, and COSMIC-LEECH – transferred to Facility-ESC-01 prior to evacuation*.”

 I read it three times.